My Default Apps - 2023

 • Clipboard Manager: Maccy

-• Password Manager: bitwarden - I hope to move to Apple Keychain in the future.
+• Password Manager: Bitwarden - I hope to move to Apple Keychain in the future (most likely once passkeys fully take over).

 • Budgeting: Expenses - I want to mention that I manually log every single purchase I make in this app and I’ve been doing that for about 2 years.